“I’m finished with treatment…What now?”

 Is it normal to have memory loss after treatment?

 “Chemo brain” is not uncommon after treatment.
 People complain of trouble with concentration, memory, and multi-tasking.
 Symptoms may last one to two years after treatment or longer.
 Over time most people report that symptoms go away.
-Unfortunately, medications used to treatment can worsens symptoms as well as stress, anxiety, and depression.
+Unfortunately, medications used to treatment can worsen the symptoms as well as stress, anxiety, and depression.
 At this time the effects on memory and concentration is not well understood and more research is necessary.

 Is it normal to feel that your relationships have changed post diagnosis?